 Byron Sharp highlights the key methods to build brand growth which all contribute to the ‘bottom of the iceberg’.
-Firstly, his theory dictates that rather than investing money into brand loyalty, it is much more effective to recruit new customers with a higher penetration level and a broader reach.
+Firstly, to recruit new customers with a higher penetration level and a broader reach.
 Secondly, making sure your brand is in the right place at the right time – making it easily available for potential buyers.
 Thirdly, being an easy to remember and distinctive brand with sensory cues and emotional content that create memory structures.
 However, whilst being memorable, the marketing communications must also be fresh.
 There is a balance between retelling the story in a new way but only staying consistent with messaging.

 Another aspect to a strong iceberg base is having a clear direction and place for the brand within the business.
 To achieve this, one must consider the brand’s essence, personality, benefits and values.
-The brand’s purpose premise is the vital role that the brand plays in the lives of your consumer.
-Within this, it is thought that having a clear brand archetype can help develop a fuller story to a brand and connect more with their audience.
-However, some industry experts believe that there is no proof that having a brand ideal will guarantee success.
-One consultant points out that there are many flaws to this approach including that brand propositions are malleable and could be made to fit any brand in the same category.
+The brand’s purpose is the vital role that the brand plays in the lives of your consumer.
+Within this, it is thought that having a clear brand archetype can help develop a fuller story to a brand and connect more with their audience e.g. Innocent smoothies.

 Having a solid foundation with powerful, emotive brand values is vital for a brand and that all comes down to neuroscience.
 Humans are most likely to pick a brand that requires little mental effort and relies on emotions, experience, and bias (System 1 according to Daniel Kahneman).
 Therefore, if your messaging and brand can tap into the less rational side of the brain then consumers are more likely to engage with it instinctively.
 Some examples of cognitive biases that help consumers choose a brand include loss aversion, complimentary elements, framing choice, mutual gain, habits, crowd power, chunking, price cues, identity relation and immediacy.